hackumclub/knowledge/workshops/api_canvas/README.md

 In this workshop, we're going to learn about web APIs—specifically, how they work, and how to write one that allows anyone to wreak havoc on your website.
 Ready to get started?

-# What's a web API?
+# Web API гэж юу вэ?

 ![Drawing of a robot that says it will accept hello and changecolor api endpoints](https://cloud-gza5tupj5.vercel.app/image_from_ios.jpg)